 Intervention Order: Is That It or Can I Change It?

-In South Australia, an Intervention Order (IVO) is a Court order that helps protect you and your family if you are a victim(s) of abuse.
+In South Australia, an Intervention Order (IVO) is a Court order that helps protect you and your family if you are a victim of abuse.

-A properly worded IVO will not only prohibit a person (the defendant) from behaving in a certain manner towards the protected person(s) but can also order the defendant to comply with certain directions, such as not being allowed to within say 100m from the protected person(s).
+A properly worded IVO will not only prohibit a person (the defendant) from behaving in a certain manner towards the protected person(s), but can also order the defendant to comply with certain directions, such as not being allowed to come within, say, 100 metres of the protected person(s).
+An IVO may be applied for by the person needing protection or by someone on their behalf.
+For example, a parent may apply for an IVO to protect their child.

-Police Intervention Order
+Police Intervention Orders

 Private & Interim Intervention Orders

-Before granting, the Court must be satisfied that it is reasonable to suspect that the defendant will commit an act of abuse or violence towards the applicant or the nominated protected person(s).
+If the Police do not grant an IVO or if you don’t require immediate protection, you can apply for a Private IVO in South Australia.
+Before granting the order, the Court must be satisfied that it is reasonable to suspect the defendant will commit an act of abuse or violence towards the applicant or the nominated protected person(s).

-A defendant is also entitled to challenge the IVO in South Australia.
-However, if confirmed, it will remain in place for the period noted on the Order which could be as little as 12 months or continue for the life of the defendant.
+A defendant is entitled to challenge the IVO.
+However, if confirmed, it will remain in place for the period stated in the Order, which could be as short as 12 months or continue for the defendant’s life.

 Breach of Intervention Order in South Australia

-In South Australia, it is a criminal offence for a defendant to breach an IVO and, even if the protected person(s) consents to contact, the defendant may still be in breach of the orders.
+In South Australia, it is a criminal offence to breach an IVO.
+Even if the protected person consents to contact, the defendant may still be in breach.
+This may result in:

-- Arrest;
+- Arrest

-- Court appearance(s); and/or
+- Court appearances

-- Other penalties such as imprisonment.
+- Penalties such as imprisonment

 Intervention Order Restrictions

-- Not being allowed to go to your children’s school;
+- Not going to your children’s school

-An IVO can also require a defendant to do certain things which include, but are not limited to:
+An IVO can also require a defendant to do certain things, including:

 Orders can also be made in relation to:

-- Tenancy agreements;
+- Tenancy agreements

-- Problem gambling; and
+- Problem gambling

-- Property.
+- Property

-How to appeal or remove an Intervention Order in South Australia
+How to Appeal or Remove an Intervention Order in South Australia

-We are commonly asked if you can appeal an IVO or have the conditions of an IVO changed.
+We are commonly asked whether you can appeal an IVO or have its conditions changed.
+The short answer is yes, but only in certain circumstances.

 Time Limits